tee3/homedir/README.md

 See the [node-packages.txt](./node-packages.txt) for a list of installed Node.js packages.

+## support for go packages

+Go packages are installed to the user's home directory under ~/opt/local/src/go and a text file defines the installed Go packages.

+See the [go-packages.txt](./go-packages.txt) for a list of installed Go packages.

 ## support for emacs

 Emacs packages are installed and configured automatically by the